 - 45 landing operations;

 - 58 departure operations; and

-- 103 total ATM8.
+- 103 total ATM.

-5 An Associated Site is an area of land outside the Airport Site with rights for airport-related development, refer to section 96L of the Act.
+&lt;sup>5 An Associated Site is an area of land outside the Airport Site with rights for airport-related development, refer to section 96L of the Act.

-6 Airservices Australia, Western Sydney Airport, Preliminary Airspace Management Analysis, Final Report, 10 - April - 2015.
+&lt;sup>6 Airservices Australia, Western Sydney Airport, Preliminary Airspace Management Analysis, Final Report, 10 - April - 2015.

-7 Some of these assumptions have changed as the Airport Plan has been developed.
-None of the changes to the assumptions in the proposed Airport layouts, such as the reduction in runway length from 4,000 m to 3,700m and increase in runway separation from 1,525 m to 1,900 m, are considered material to the findings and results of Airservices Australia.
-8 Movement numbers are runway-specific and will require further consideration of the implication or limitations of airspace management within the Sydney
+&lt;sup>7 Some of these assumptions have changed as the Airport Plan has been developed.
+None of the changes to the assumptions in the proposed Airport layouts, such as the reduction in runway length from 4,000 m to 3,700m and increase in runway separation from 1,525 m to 1,900 m, are considered material to the findings and results of Airservices Australia material to the findings and results of Airservices Australia.